Cairi-S/tom-poulson/README.md

 ![MOCKUP OF WEBSITE](assets/wireframes/tompoulson-mockup.png "Mockup of the website of Tom Poulson")

-The website will feature promotional images of both solo and ensemble performances, reviews of concerts, links to external webpages of his groups and projects and a contact page to encourage potential collaborators to make get in touch with Tom.
+The website will feature promotional images of both solo and ensemble performances, reviews of concerts, links to external webpages of his groups and projects and a contact page to encourage potential collaborators to get in touch with Tom.

 It is worth noting that, as a performer, this website is **aimed at both B2B and B2C clients**:
 - B2B are professional orchestras, music festivals and music conservatoires who may be looking for a performer or teacher.